ONSdigital/dp/websysd/README.md

 # Websyd

-You can use websysd to run your dp services locally.
+You can use [websysd](https://github.com/ONSdigital/dp/blob/master/websysd) to run the dp services from a centralised location:

+If you are running the publishing stack, then you must set "ENABLE_PRIVATE_ENDPOINTS=true" and "ENCRYPTION_DISABLED=true” if encryption is not setup.

+If you are running the publishing stack in terminals [dp-dimension-extractor](https://github.com/ONSdigital/dp-dimension-extractor), [dp-observation-extractor](https://github.com/ONSdigital/dp-observation-extractor) and [florence](https://github.com/ONSdigital/florence) should have "ENCRYPTION_DISABLED=true” if encryption is not setup.
+For [dp-dataset-api](https://github.com/ONSdigital/dp-dataset-api), [dp-filter-api](https://github.com/ONSdigital/dp-filter-api) and [dp-search-api](https://github.com/ONSdigital/dp-search-api) you require having "ENABLE_PRIVATE_ENDPOINTS=true".

 ## Installation